DerekSelander/LLDB/README.md

 Boom!
 You're good to go!

-You can test to make sure everything worked successfully by just trying one of the commands in the debugger... i.e. `(lldb) ls /`
+You can test to make sure everything worked successfully by just trying one of the commands in the debugger... i.e. `(lldb) help methods`

 ## LLDB Commands